[Exclusive] EU to call out Russian aggression at Kyiv summit

 "We strongly urge Russia to ... provide more transparency and to credibly explain the deployment of military forces and equipment in these areas," the summit conclusions, drafted on Monday (13 September) and seen by EUobserver, said.

-Russia invaded east Ukraine in 2014 in what became a low-intensity war which has cost 15,000 lives.
+Russia first invaded east Ukraine in 2014 in what became a low-intensity war which has cost over 14,000 lives.

 Another 30 soldiers were killed and 50 wounded in August and early September, according to Ukrainian sources.